 His heir, Pierre Alfred de Gozon, gave a part of its ownership of Château d'Ays to Miss Marguerite de Boeuf Touch-Clermont, who lived in Paris and was born in Naples on July 1886.
 Nothing else is known about a possible marriage or children of Pierre Alfred de Gozon.
 He died in 1889.

-Madame Magdeleine de Gozon and her husband, Mr. Jean Juyot the Gamy lived at the Château d' Ays and sold the castle in 1901 to Charles, Earl of Royère and his wife Joanna Elvire Marie-Thérèse TouchBoeuf FleurCourt, Countess of Clermont.
+Madame Magdeleine de Gozon and her husband, Mr. Jean Juyot the Gamy lived at the Château d' Ays and sold the castle in 1901 to the Earl Charles of Royère and his wife Joanna Elvire Marie-Thérèse TouchBoeuf FleurCourt, Countess of Clermont.

 On May 14, 1921 the Count and Countess sold Château d'Ays to Jean François Méjean, who was born on January 19, 1863.
 Jean François married Philomène Rosalie Pantel who was born on September 25, 1866.
 During their stay, the name of the castle changed in Château d'Aix.
 They had 7 children.
 On January 26, 1934, the inheritance of the children was divided.
 Everyone got a piece of land with a house and buildings and if necessary a financial compensation.

 Raymond received the Château d'Aix with surrounding lands, but with the obligation to take care of his parents and his brother Emile, who all three were allowed to live in the castle.
 On 31 January, 1934 Raymond Méjean married Yvette Marguerite Jambon (aka Chambon ), who was born on June 13, 1914.
 They have two children, a daughter Marie Therese Aimee Méjean, born on April 2, 1935 and a son Jacques Henri Claude Méjean, born on May 2, 1943.
-On 4 February, 1966 Marie Therese Méjean bestowed the castle of her parents with the obligation to take care of her parents and her resident uncle Emile Méjean.
+On 4 February, 1966 Marie Therese Méjean was entrusted with the castle with the obligation to take care of her parents and her uncle Emile Méjean.

 August 27, 1983 Joel Pascal Michel Vigouroux inherits the farm with the duty to take care of his grandmother Yvette Jambon (died on August 2, 2002) and his great-uncle Emile Méjean (died in 1990).
 He is associated with Betty Grandjean and they runs the winery Château d'Aix and cultivates the land.

-As said Mr Jacques Loison bought the castle and its park and the Maison du Parc, but without the land and the farm in 1973.
+As said Jacques Loison bought the castle and its park and the Maison du Parc, but without the land and the farm in 1973.
 He tried to restore the castle to some of its former glory.
-In 1990 he sold the Maison du Parc to his cousin who a year later sold it to the English couple Mr. and Mrs. Michael and Jane Davis.
+In 1990 he sold the Maison du Parc to his cousin who a year later sold it to the English couple Michael and Jane Davis.

-Mr Jacques Loison died on June 27, 2002 and was buried in the cemetery of Saux.
-He left the castle to his fifth wife, Mrs. Evelyne Matet and his daughter from his first marriage, Mrs. Aude Loison, spouse of Mr Eric Dehors.
+Jacques Loison died on June 27, 2002 and was buried in the cemetery of Saux.
+He left the castle to his fifth wife, Evelyne Matet and his daughter from his first marriage, Aude Loison, spouse of Eric Dehors.

 In August 2005 the castle came into Dutch hands.
 It was bought by a private company called SCI d'Ays, in which six Dutch people had the shares.
 In August 2006 the SCI d'Ays bought the Maison du Parc from the English owners.
-Mrs Blandina Catherina Jonker and Mr Wim Alexander Hubertus 'Sander' Kocken bought all the shares of the other four Dutch members in 2008.
-They provided the castle with all modern conveniences and they now rent it out as a group accommodation for 24-28 persons.
+Blandina Catherina Jonker and Wim Alexander Hubertus 'Sander' Kocken bought all the shares of the other four Dutch members in 2008.
+They provided the castle with all modern conveniences and they now rent it out as a group accommodation.
 Since then the castle has been the centre of many celebrations, such as weddings, shows, exhibitions etc.